derickmoncado/react-next-boilerplate/README.md

 ## Getting Started

-First, run the development server:
+How to run the development server:

 ```bash
 npm run dev